capavlik/SQLproject/cleaning_data.md

 	and a.fullvisitorid=b.fullvisitorid
 	and a.time=b.time

---224 records are deleted
+--224 records would be deleted
---QA run that query again to assure no records are found...

-select time,fullvisitorid, visitid, count(visitid) from all_sessions
-	group by visitid, fullvisitorid,time
-	having count(visitid)>1
-		order by visitid

---none found!

 select distinct id,country,city from all_sessions
 	order by country